coderodyhpc/WRF_AWSMarketplace/README.md

 :white_medium_square: v3.1
 + It has pre-compiled versions of WRF-4.3 optimized for Graviton2 (arm 64/AArch64) processors with the following executables:
     - WRF-4.3 ARW (/home/centos/WRF-4.3).
 The default case represents the continental U.S. with a horizontal resolution of 8 km (~5 miles) and a nested simulation of the Washington-DC area with a resolution of 1.6 km (~1 mile).
-The preset computation is for three and a half days starting on January 1st.
+The preset computation is for 2 days starting on January 1st (2021).
     - WRF-4.3 ARW nested with preset moves (/home/centos/NESTED2)
     - WRF-4.3 ARW nested with vortex following (/home/centos/NESTED3)
     - WRF-4.3 NMM (/home/centos/NMM)